djdd87/SynoAI/README.md

 * 104: This API version is not supported
 * 105: Insufficient user privilege
   * If this occurs, check your username and password, or;
-  * Try creating a specific user for Synology Surveillance Station
+  * Try creating a specific user for Synology Surveillance Station, or;
+  * Ensure your user has permission to the Surveillance Station application
 * 106: Connection time out
 * 107: Multiple login detected